calaldees/mapOfComputing/computing/statistics.md

 * [An Adventure in Statistics](https://www.discoveringstatistics.com/books/an-adventure-in-statistics/) Andy Field 2021
     * Comic book adventure about statistics with a music rocker (about feeling and the moment) and a stickler scientist
     * Looks amazing and heavily describes the disaplin of statisitcs
+* [I can't let go of "The Dunning-Kruger Effect is Autocorrelation](https://andersource.dev/2022/04/19/dk-autocorrelation.html) - Organizing my thoughts regarding an argument about the Dunning-Kruger study and statistics in general

 [SciPy 1.0: fundamental algorithms for scientific computing in Python](https://www.nature.com/articles/s41592-019-0686-2)